hasenbanck/toa/SPECIFICATION.md

 ### A.2 Reed-Solomon Implementation

-The reference implementation provides a stack only and efficient Reed-Solomon implementation in Rust.
+The reference implementation provides a stack-only and efficient Reed-Solomon implementation in Rust.

 ## Appendix B: Reference Implementation